Vaalentinaa/Treball-fi-de-grau/README.md

 # Supersingular Isogeny-based Criptography
-This projects provides a SageMath implementation of three protocols: Supersingular Isogeny Diffie-Hellman (SIDH), Supersingular Isogeny Public key and Supersingular Isogeny Zero-Knowledge (SIZK).
+This project provides a SageMath implementation of three protocols: Supersingular Isogeny Diffie-Hellman (SIDH), Supersingular Isogeny Public key and Supersingular Isogeny Zero-Knowledge (SIZK).
 This project is part of my undergraduate thesis.

 ## Instructions